Oil price rise risks OPEC+ cheaters returning to old ways | DW | 11.02.2021

-The increase in oil prices, however, could give Saudi Arabia, the de facto leader of the Organization of the Petroleum Exporting Countries (OPEC), a new headache; some of its fellow oil producers, who have been surprisingly complying with pledged output cuts under a deal to stabilize oil markets, might now be tempted to go rogue.
+The increase in oil prices, however, could give Saudi Arabia, the de facto leader of the Organization of the Petroleum Exporting Countries (OPEC), a new headache; some of its fellow oil producers, which have been complying with pledged output cuts in keeping with a deal to stabilize oil markets, might now be tempted to go rogue.

 Poor compliance has beset OPEC+ — an alliance between the oil cartel members and a handful of Russia-led producers — since its inception in 2016.
-Several of the alliance members, including Russia, Iraq and Nigeria, have been notorious for producing more than their pledged quotas, much to the annoyance of Riyadh, left to do much of the heavy lifting.
+Several alliance members, including Russia, Iraq and Nigeria, have been notorious for producing more than their pledged quotas, much to the annoyance of Riyadh, which has been left to do much of the heavy lifting.

 But when last year's COVID-19 travel restrictions and sweeping lockdowns battered oil demand and caused oil prices to crash, even trading below $0 a barrel in the US in April amid a severe shortage of storage space, oil producers didn't have much incentive to overproduce.

-OPEC+ has claimed that there was nearly absolute compliance with oil production cuts between May and December under its current deal, with even the so-called laggards receiving an impressive report card.
-Saudi Arabia has been strictly ensuring compliance, even calling on those breaching targets to compensate in the following months.
+OPEC+ has claimed that there was close to full compliance with oil production cuts between May and December under the terms of its current deal, with even the so-called laggards receiving an impressive report card.
+Saudi Arabia has been strict in ensuring compliance, even calling on those breaching targets to compensate in following months.

-The grouping has committed in December to gradually bring back no more than 500,000 bpd on a monthly basis.
+In December the grouping committed to gradually bring back no more than 500,000 bpd on a monthly basis.
 The increase in production was put on hold for February and March as many countries imposed new coronavirus lockdowns.
 Saudi Arabia volunteered to cut its production by an extra 1 million bpd in the two months as part of the deal.

-With oil prices breaching the $60 a barrel mark and crude stockpiles falling, Russia and some other OPEC+ members would call for a faster ramping up of production than was agreed in December, reigniting tensions with Saudi Arabia.
-The group meets on March 4 to discuss the production target for April.
+With oil prices breaching the $60 a barrel mark and crude stockpiles falling, Russia and some other OPEC+ members are calling for a faster ramping up of production than was agreed in December, reigniting tensions with Saudi Arabia.
+The group will meet on March 4 to discuss the production target for April.

 "I do think that this meeting is going to be more difficult for Riyadh to argue for restraint, even though from a balanced perspective they [OPEC+] should restrain.
 So, make no mistake about that," Eugene Lindell from Vienna-based JBC Energy told DW.
 "The demand has not come back.
 So, the price is in a way artificially high.
 It's gotten ahead of itself.
 It's pricing more on future expectations than on current fundamentals."

-Russia, among the world's top three oil producers, has been calling on OPEC+ to ramp up production under pressure from its own producers looking to cash in on the price rise.
+Russia, among the world's top three oil producers, has been calling on OPEC+ to ramp up production under pressure from its own producers, which are looking to cash in on the price rise.

-Moscow, whose budget is more resilient to low oil prices than most major oil producers, is also worried that the recent increase in oil prices could lead to US shale players, battered by the pandemic, making a comeback, leading to further erosion in its market share.
+Moscow, whose budget is more resilient to low oil prices than most major oil producers, is also worried that the recent increase in oil prices could lead to US shale players making a comeback after taking a battering during the pandemic, leading to further erosion in its market share.

 Rystad Energy estimates that if WTI stays in the $50-55 per barrel range, then at least 300,000 bpd in oil production will be added by US shale companies by year-end 2021.